-‘Why are you trying to get me fired?’: Ex-Seattle activist now engaged in battle with Spokane police
+‘Why are you trying to get me fired?’: Former Seattle activist now engaged in battle with Spokane police

 He admitted wrongdoing, pleading guilty.
 He avoided prison with his credit for time served in jail.
 And for two years he stepped away from activism.

 Peace was last arrested by Seattle police in 2011, while walking to the park that happened to be the filming location for an episode of “America’s Most Wanted.”
-An police officer, aware of Peace’s history, arrested him for pedestrian interference.
+A police officer, aware of Peace’s history, arrested him for pedestrian interference.

 Unable to pay his bail, Peace sat in jail for a month and later pleaded guilty, hoping to move on.
 In that time he’d been evicted, he said, so he lived homeless at the work site for the John T. Williams Memorial Totem Pole, where he was the head of security.